-The pharmaceutical industry has arguably never seen such rapid expansion, evolution and simultaneous diversification and consolidation as are currently shaping its competitive landscape globally.
+Ongoing expansion and development in the pharmaceutical sector is shaping, and transforming, the competitive landscape globally.
 The industry's markedly dynamic nature is reflected in a range of activity, from the development of innovative products that are redefining pharmaceutical markets to large-scale mergers with potential competitive effects in multiple jurisdictions.
 Not surprisingly, this has attracted the attention of competition authorities worldwide.

 For its part, the Canadian Competition Bureau (the Bureau), in its administration and enforcement of the federal Competition Act (the Act), has turned its eye to the competitive implications of activity in the industry in Canada.
 Key recent developments include the finalisation of the Bureau's updated Intellectual Property Enforcement Guidelines, which cover the interface with intellectual property (IP) laws generally but now include extensive guidance specific to the pharmaceutical industry.
 Through these guidelines and other commentary, the Bureau has become more vocal in identifying the potential anticompetitive effects of specific conduct such as pay-for-delay settlements and product-switching, while fielding a significant number of merger review applications.
-In addition to providing much-needed clarity on the Bureau's approach to IP, these developments signify an intensifying focus on pharmaceuticals, meaning that the potential for scrutiny under competition laws will continue to be a key consideration for stakeholders as the industry evolves.
+In addition to providing much-needed clarity on the Bureau's approach to IP, these developments signify an intensifying focus on pharmaceuticals, even as the Bureau pursues a stated interest in supporting innovation.
+As such, the potential for scrutiny under competition laws will continue to be a key consideration for stakeholders as the industry evolves.

 On 31 March 2016, the Bureau released final updated Intellectual Property Enforcement Guidelines (IPEGs).
 The release culminates the Bureau's phased-in process of updating the IPEGs, which involved the release of initial revisions in April 2014, subsequent draft updates in September 2014 and June 2015, and public consultations.

-The IPEGs' primary focus is on the interface between IP law and competition law - an acknowledgment that IP laws are fundamentally about recognising private property rights and the right to exclude others.
+The IPEGs' primary focus is on the interface between IP law and competition law - a common theme in recent public statements by the Bureau,1 and an acknowledgment that IP laws are fundamentally about recognising private property rights and the right to exclude others.
 The stated purpose of the IPEGs is to explain the Bureau's approach to dealing with competition issues involving IP, which includes a consideration of the conduct itself, the relevant market, the market power of the firm under scrutiny, the impact on competition in the relevant market and any relevant rationales or justifications.
 The updates are intended to reflect amendments to the Act in recent years, to take into account the experience of the Bureau and to ensure consistency with the Bureau's other enforcement guidelines.

 The IPEGs serve as an important notice to stakeholders in the IP-centric pharmaceutical industry of how their activities may be assessed under the Act.
 Notably, the IPEGs include guidance on the Bureau's approach to settlement agreements reached pursuant to proceedings under the Patented Medicines (Notice of Compliance) Regulations (PMNOC Regulations).
 They also include specific examples relevant to the pharmaceutical sector, including product-switching activities, patent pooling and payments by brands to generics either before or after patent expiry for the purpose of delaying the generic's entry (in the former case) or potentially for the purpose of allocating markets (in the latter case).